 Some additional approaches that we might use in trauma treatment include:

 We want to restore your system to a calm state that feels grounded, safe, and connected to others and the world around you.
+We believe that you deserve healing.
+All of these counseling techniques we use are really effective.
+Our trauma therapists have helped countless others get free from their past and we’d like to help you find that same healing.

 In trauma therapy at Brave Minds, we guide you through 3 processes of PTSD treatment.